terraform-aws-modules/terraform-aws-alb/README.md

 individual change made.
 These are the steps:

 1. Fork the repo to a personal space or org.
-1. Create your feature branch from master (`git checkout -b my-new-feature`).
+2. Create your feature branch from master (`git checkout -b my-new-feature`).
-1. Commit your awesome changes (`git commit -am 'Added some feature'`).
+3. Commit your awesome changes (`git commit -am 'Added some feature'`).
-1. Push to the branch (`git push origin my-new-feature`).
+4. Push to the branch (`git push origin my-new-feature`).
-1. Create a new Pull Request and tell us about your changes.
+5. Create a new Pull Request and tell us about your changes.

 ## IAM Permissions

 Testing and using this repo requires a minimum set of IAM permissions.
-Test permissions are listed in the [test_fixtures README](https://github.com/terraform-aws-modules/terraform-aws-alb/tree/master/examples/test_fixtures/README.md).
+Test permissions are listed in the [alb_test_fixture README](https://github.com/terraform-aws-modules/terraform-aws-alb/tree/master/examples/alb_test_fixture/README.md).

 ## Change log